To provide great examples of integrity I only need to draw on my experiences as a Marine.

 He paid the cost of taking care of him!

 The Good Samaritan went to great lengths to make sure the injured man was taken care of.
 He took a great deal of money out of his own pocket and paid the cost of taking care of him.
 He intended to check in on him and pay any remaining expenses when he passed back through the town.

-Do you have that kind of Integrity?
+Speaking of examples of integrity, do you have that kind of Integrity?
 Could you put doing the right thing first over everything?
 Over being inconvenienced!
 Over giving up belongings and money!
 Over prejudices!
 Over risking your own safety!

 What Jesus was saying to all of us that reads this story, is that we are to become the Good Samaritan to everyone!
 Everyone is our Neighbor!
 Our neighbor is that guy that just cut you off at the last intersection!
 Our neighbor is that young boy from a foreign country that is living in a tent with nothing to eat!
 It is a very hard standard to live up to.
 The only way we can do this is with Jesus himself helping us.
 By accepting him as your Personal Savior!
 That is the only way you can become like The Good Samaritan!
 You can’t do it on your own!

 A married man on a business trip is approached by a very attractive female while he is enjoying dinner at the hotel restaurant.